marie678/Projet-Mise-en-prod-3A/README.md

   - Finally this printable recipe page provides all the information you need to prepare your best meal: preparation time, cooking time, ingredients, directions, ratings, nutrition facts, and a link to the recipe page on the original website it came from.
   - If you're logged in, you can also like recipes, they'll be saved to your personal space so you can easily find them later.

+## Demo Account

+To help you explore the app's full functionality without creating a new user, we provide a demo account you can use to log in.

+This account already has liked recipes saved, allowing you to immediately see how your personal recipe space works.

+> 🔐 **Demo credentials**
+>
+> **Username**: no_no
+> **Password**: Ilovetomato

+➜ Feel free to test the "like" functionality or explore previously liked recipes from this account.

 ## Data